Army's counter-terrorism operation continues in J&K's Poonch

 Army’s counter-terrorism operation continues in J&K’s Poonch

-Poonch, Oct 23: Indian Army’s counter-terrorism operation in the Bhata Durian forest area of Jammu and Kashmir’s Poonch district on Saturday, despite bad weather and rain.
+Poonch, Oct 25: Indian Army’s counter-terrorism operation in the Nar Khas forest area of Jammu and Kashmir’s Poonch continued on Monday.

 Editorial